slz2003/RFCScope_Errata_Filtering/Errata_filtering/Result_manual/9740-2/packetizer_raw_output.md

 Consider aligning the naming convention to remove the extra 's' for clarity, though the current naming does not impact functionality.

+**Severity:** Low
+  *Basis:* The inconsistency is purely stylistic and does not affect interoperability; it is an editorial issue that could be improved for clarity.

+**Confidence:** High

 ---